rich-context-competition/rich-context-book-2019/combined_chapters/rich_context_book.md

 We limit the percentage of negative examples (i.e., sentences with no mentions) used in training to 50%, and use 40 words as the maximum sentence length.
-We use 50-dimensional Glove word embeddings [@Pennington2014GloveGV], 16-dimensional character embeddings with 64 CNN filters of sizes (2, 3, 4).
+We use 50-dimensional Glove word embeddings (Pennington et al., 2014), 16-dimensional character embeddings with 64 CNN filters of sizes (2, 3, 4).
 The CNN character encoder outputs 128-dimensional vectors.
-We optimize model parameters using ADAM [@Kingma2014AdamAM] with a learning rate of 0.001.
+We optimize model parameters using ADAM (Kingma and Ba, 2014) with a learning rate of 0.001.
+Training the model took approximately 12 hours on a single GPU.

 In order to generate linking candidates for the NER mentions, we score each candidate dataset based on TF-IDF weighted token overlap between the mention